Is White Honey Real?

 White honey?
 We are not referring to honey that has been processed into a light, creamed form.
 Dark color honey can change into a much lighter color after creaming.
 What we have here is a silky white liquid honey.

 My mind stepped back, I spontaneously asked her why the honey was white and if it was pure real honey from the bees.
-She enthusiatically nodded her head many times and explained in her limited English that most locals prefered the white color honey to the regular honey (at least that was what I figured).
+She enthusiastically nodded her head many times and explained in her limited English that most locals preferred the white color honey to the regular honey (at least that was what I figured).